 A distinguishing feature of the new technological environment is the transition to mechatronic systems.
 Electronics will be a fundamental component of future products, while hardware will be increasingly standardised.
 The major features determining the functionalities will be created by the software.
 In this way traditional machine elements are transformed to mechatronic systems.
 A function can be implemented by mechanics, electronics, or software.
-The design and production as well as the service therefore require an interdisciplinary team, combining competencies in mechanical, electrical and software engineering to a universal engineer.
+The design and production as well as the service therefore require an interdisciplinary team, combining competencies in mechanical, electrical and software engineering.

-The key driver for the Industry 4.0 vision is the “Internet of Things” (IoT).
+The key driver for the Industry 4.0 vision is the 'Internet of Things' (IoT).
 In this vision, all factory ‘objects’ will have a unique IP address and be integrated into networks.
 The technical term coined for such an object is a ‘Cyber-Physical-System’ (CPS) (2012 – Reference 2).
 The traditional production hierarchy will be replaced by a decentralised self-organisation enabled by CPS in the factories of the future.
-Plant sections and production processes will become so independent and flexible that even the smallest lot size can be produced under conditions of rapid product changeover and any number of options.
+Plant sections and production processes will become so independent and flexible that even the smallest batch can be produced under conditions of rapid product changeover and any number of options.

 The machine-to-machine communication enables commands to be issued by the individual machines, for example, to transport a raw product or to use a specific manufacturing service.
-The product’s semantic memory dynamically controls its manufacturing process and therefore allows decentralised mass production at lot size ‘1’.
+The product’s semantic memory dynamically controls its manufacturing process and therefore allows decentralised mass production at batch ‘1’.